se-edu/se-book/uml/classDiagrams/associations/what/text.md

 <div id="body">

-We use a solid line to show an association between two classes.
+You should use a solid line to show an association between two classes.

 <img src="{{baseUrl}}/uml/classDiagrams/associations/what/images/notation.png" width="300" />
 <p/>